Hemistone/diffvg/README.md

 Notes
 - CUDA Toolkit 12.x+ must be installed and `nvcc` available for the CUDA build.
+- We source Thrust/CCCL headers from the CUDA Toolkit for both CPU and CUDA builds when available.
+For CPU-only builds without the Toolkit, install a system Thrust and ensure its include path is visible to CMake.
 - GPU architectures: defaults to `89`.
 Set explicitly with `CMAKE_ARGS="-DCMAKE_CUDA_ARCHITECTURES=75;86;89"`.
 - You can also set `TORCH_CUDA_ARCH_LIST` or `DIFFVG_CUDA_ARCHS` (e.g. `80;86`).